MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-2. Open the browser, search for, download, and install the new Microsoft Edge browser.
+2. Open the browser, search for, download, and install the new Microsoft Edge browser if you have not already done so.
 Start the new Edge browser.

 3. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.

-4. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.
+4. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.

-5. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+5. In the **Enter password** dialog box, copy, and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

 6. In the Search bar of the Azure portal, type *Sentinel*, then select **Azure Sentinel**.